Ah, make the most of what we yet may spend,|

 The results of many years of research are here for you free of charge.
 However we cannot be held responsible for errors or omissions in the information given here.
 We do not promise to provide proof of authenticity or photocopies of the source of any statement made here.

 Of course not much of that advice would have made sense to me without the HTML Course of Mr Alan H. Levine.
 I went through it and then returned to quite a few of the lessons.
 This was allowed and even encouraged.
 The whole course took me quite a while but no one ever told me I was a bad student or that I would never amount to much anything.
-I'm sure this is what the very best teaching will soon be like in many fields.
+I hope this is what the very best teaching will soon be like in many fields: teach yourself at your own rhythm.
 Thank you Mr. Levine.
 I don't know you personally but this I know: you are a great and very patient teacher.

 And finally I would still be nowhere without the computer basics which Mr. J. Lanckriet and Mr. L. Smismans so ably taught me and so many other students at the Brucemo Institute in Brussels, Belgium.
 Perhaps unintentionally they also taught me a few other fundamental things and one of these might be called perserverance.
 Like so many others they certainly merit my gratitude.